-- Semi-annual sampling of both groundwater monitoring wells and surface water points were completed in 2021 as required by the site permit.
-Under Federal Rule Part 257.93, groundwater sampling events were completed for a different list of federal constituents as required. - o It was noted that the concrete pad at monitoring well MW-27 (installed in 2020) is attached to the well but elevated above the ground.
+- Semi-annual sampling of both groundwater monitoring wells and surface water points were completed in 2022 as required by the site permit.
+Under Federal Rule Part 257.93, groundwater sampling events were completed for a different list of federal constituents as required. - During the inspection, the casing lid (J-plug) was observed on the ground next to the steel casing.
+Unlocking and opening the well identified that the casing of the well is too high in relation to the steel casing to place the lid on the PVC casing and close the steel casing.
+It is recommended that the inner casing lid be replaced with a lid that will fit in the steel casing or cut the PVC down to allow closure of the well with the inner lid in place.
+If the PVC casing is cut, survey the new TOC of casing elevation to include in reports and facility records. - It was noted that the concrete pad at monitoring well MW-27 (installed in 2020) is attached to the well but elevated above the ground and the pad of MW-26 (installed in 2020) had broken up into several large pieces.
 Apparently this was caused by subsidence or frost heave around the well.
-This concrete pad should be removed and replaced, or if possible, fill underneath and around the sides with soil and seeded.
+These concrete pads should be removed and replaced, or if possible, fill underneath and around the sides with soil and seeded.